usnews/brightspot-cms/docs/documentation/debugging.md

 #### Finding Code

 Clicking on a specific hotspot brings you to the full waterfall view of the page load at the bottom of the browser window.
 The anchor from the hotspot will be found automatically.
-Here we have clicked on the 90 milliseconds hotspot, and can see the top of the page anchored at our `page_js_start.jsp`
+In the example clicking on the 90 milliseconds hotspot, brings us to the `page_js_start.jsp`

 ![](http://docs.brightspot.s3.amazonaws.com/waterfall-profile.png)